geekan/HowToLiveLonger/README_en.md

 * Main reference: There are relatively many academic papers related to ACM, which can be used as the main reference.
 * The relationship between lifespan and ACM is nonlinear: Obviously, the relationship between lifespan and ACM is a nonlinear function.
 Assumption:`DeltaLifeSpan=(1/(1+DeltaACM)-1)*10` (DeltaACM is ACM's change value.
 Welcome to optimize this formula)
 * Variables cannot be simply superimposed: Variables do not meet the IID assumption, and the actual effect between the variables is also unclear.
-* Conflicting views: All references have literature/study counterparts, but there are significant conflicting views between some of the literature(e.g. Carbohtdrate intake retio), and some of the literature are controversial(e.g. Sleep before 22:00 increases ACM by 43%)
+* Conflicting views: All references have literature/study counterparts, but there are significant conflicting views between some of the literature(e.g. Carbohydrate intake ratio), and some of the literature are controversial(e.g. Sleep before 22:00 increases ACM by 43%)
 * Research only shows correlation: Research shows more correlation than causation.
 Confirm whether the research adequately proves causation.
   * e.g. A research shows that people with an average of 7000 or more steps per day have a significantly lower ACM rate.
 However, people with fewer steps may include more long-term patients.
-If this part of data is not reasonably excluded, the result is distorted.
+If this part of the data is not reasonably excluded, the result is distorted.

 ### 5. Action